SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Other Results

 \subsubsection{UCEnv}

 \paragraph{Single-bus system without network constraints (UCEnv-v0):} Figure~\ref{ucenv_1} reports mean episode-level constraint violations per epoch for the single-bus UCEnv problem, covering \emph{minimum up-time}, \emph{minimum down-time}, and \emph{ramping-rate} constraints.
-Projection-based algorithms—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—rapidly reduce violations (in about 100 epochs), converging to the lowest residual counts. \textbf{P3O} achieves compliance more gradually as its adaptive penalty strengthens, while \textbf{DDPGLag} is the quickest to reduce violations (in less than 10 epochs) early on due to aggressive Lagrangian penalty updates and off-policy learning but plateaus with ramp-up residual violations due to higher variance and instability.
+Projection-based algorithms—\textbf{CPO}, \textbf{OnCRPO}, \textbf{TRPOLag}, and \textbf{FOCOPS}—rapidly reduce violations (in about 100 epochs), converging to the lowest residual counts. \textbf{P3O} achieves compliance more gradually as its adaptive penalty strengthens, while \textbf{DDPGLag} is the quickest to reduce violations (in less than 10 epochs) early on due to aggressive Lagrangian penalty updates and off-policy learning but plateaus with ramp-up residual violations due to higher variance and instability.
+In contrast, SAC-based methods, \textbf{SACLag} and \textbf{SACPID}, exhibit considerably higher residual violation for the ramp-up/ramp-down constraints than other algorithms.

 \paragraph{Multiple-bus system with network constraints (UCEnv-v1):} Figure~\ref{ucenv_2} illustrates mean episode-level breaches per epoch for the multi-bus UCEnv problem, incorporating \emph{minimum up-time}, \emph{minimum down-time}, \emph{ramping-rate}, and network feasibility constraints.
 The qualitative performance of the algorithms remains the same as described for UCEnv-v0.